-where equivalence of the constraints in~\cref{eq:dL bound pf} and~\cref{eq:dL sphere pf 2} is as in the first part.
 To prove the second inequality in the claim~\cref{eq:dL bounds 2}, let $B$ be any value for which the constraint in~\cref{eq:dL sphere pf 2} holds.
 It suffices to prove existence of $V$ for which constraint in the definition~\cref{eq:Beps} of $B_\varepsilon$ holds also.
 This will imply that the infimum over $B$ in~\cref{eq:Beps} is at least as small as in~\cref{eq:dL sphere pf 2}.